 Clubs must be student-initiated, student-led, and be open to all students;

-Clubs must not be sponsored by the school, teachers, other faculty;
+Clubs must not be funded or led by the school, teachers, or other faculty;

-Clubs cannot have an unlawful purpose.
+Clubs cannot have an unlawful purpose;

-Schools must follow the guidelines for noncurriculum-related student organizations as follows:
+Schools must follow the guidelines for non-curricular student organizations as follows:

-All noncurriculum-related student organizations must have access to school facilities and resources equal to the access of curriculum-related student organizations, such as equal access to meeting spaces, public address systems, school periodicals, bulletin board space, and fund raising on school grounds.
+All non-curricular student organizations must have access to school facilities and physical resources equal to the access of co-curricular student organizations, such as equal access to meeting spaces, public address systems, school periodicals, bulletin board space, and fund raising activities.

-School officials have the right to monitor club meetings for the purpose of supervision; the assigned monitor must attend all meetings.
-School personnel, parents guardians, and any other persons who are not students enrolled in the division are prohibited from directing, controlling, conducting or regularly attending the meetings of such organizations.
+School officials have the right to monitor non-curricular student organization meetings for the purpose of supervision; the assigned monitor must attend all meetings.
+Parents, guardians, community members, school personnel other than the monitor, and all other persons who are not students enrolled in the division are prohibited from directing, controlling, conducting or regularly attending the meetings of such organizations.

-School officials have the right to require noncurriculum-related student organizations to follow a set of guidelines, including designated meeting times and locations.
+All non-curricular student organizations and activities in secondary schools shall be conducted in compliance with the Equal Access Act (20 U.S.C. §§ 4071-4074), as applied on an individual school basis.
+All activities must be conducted in compliance with Title IX of the Education Amendments of 1972.

-Noncurriculum-related student organizations shall not be deemed to be school sponsored or endorsed.
+Non-curricular student organizations shall not be deemed to be endorsed by the school, and shall be sponsored only through the provision of meeting space, assignment of a staff monitor, management of finances, and access to facilities.
 The fact that such organizations are permitted to conduct meetings under this policy shall not constitute an expression of School Division support for the purposes of such organizations or the content of any meetings thereof.

-Noncurriculum-related student organizations shall not have a faculty sponsor.
-However, a member of the school's professional staff shall attend every meeting or activity of such organizations as a monitor for purposes of general supervision.
+Non-curricular student organizations shall not have a faculty sponsor; however, a member of the school's professional staff shall attend every meeting or activity of such organizations as a monitor for purposes of general supervision, organizational support, and compliance with the student conduct policy.
 The organization shall be responsible to assure the presence of a staff monitor for its meetings.
-No school employee shall be compelled to attend a meeting of any student organization if the content of such meeting is contrary to the beliefs of that school employee. .
-School employees present at any meeting of a noncurriculum-related student organization which includes religious worship, prayer or practice or is identified as having a religious purpose shall attend in a nonparticipatory capacity only.
+No school employee shall be compelled to attend a meeting of any student organization if the content of such meeting is contrary to the beliefs of that school employee.
+School employees present at any meeting of a non-curricular student organization which includes political activity, religious worship, prayer or practice; or is identified as having a political or religious purpose shall attend in a non-participatory capacity only..

 Additional Regulations for All Student Organizations